 - Self-Help Forms - In Forma Pauperis is a fee waiver request for people with low-income.

-After you have prepared your court documents for name change, I am happy to review them and provide feedback for a small $25 fee.
+After you have prepared your court documents for name change, I am happy to review them and provide feedback for a $50 fee.
+If you want me to review your court documents for name and gender change or just gender change, my fee is $100.

 2. Attend a Local Name and Gender Change Clinic